bphackers/ethtraining/README.md

 Here are a few methods: https://github.com/kovan-testnet/faucet

 Go to contracts and click on develop/new
-Copy paste the code of RLC.sol
+Copy paste the code of RLC.soles ca
 Select the good compiler 0.4.8
 Select RLC in the list of the contracts click on deploy (Deploy it via Alice)